 For an audit firm, service quality starts with compliance with legislation and regulation.
 The fundamental principles of professionalism, integrity, objectivity, competence, carefulness and confidentiality are paramount in order to fulfil our responsibility to act in the public interest.
-But more is needed for us to live up to our purpose.
+But more is needed for us to help solve important problems and deliver sustained outcomes.

 For quality in the broader sense, we need to create value for our stakeholders that goes beyond compliance and that differentiates us as a firm.
 This includes, for example, providing insight through public benchmarks, participating in the public debate, contributing to the development of our people, and contributing to our clients' business processes through, for instance, management letters and improved financial statements and reporting.